fesily/lua-language-server/Annotations.md

 <br>

 ### `@meta`
 Marks a file as "meta", meaning it is used for definitions and not for its functional Lua code.
 Used internally by the language server for defining the built-in Lua libraries.
-If you are [writing your own library definition files](https://github.com/LuaLS/lua-language-server/wiki/Libraries#custom), you will probably want to include this annotation in them.
+If you are [writing your own definition files](https://github.com/LuaLS/lua-language-server/wiki/Libraries#custom), you will probably want to include this annotation in them.
+If you specify a name, it will only be able to be required by the given name.
+Giving the name `_` will make it unable to be required.
 Files with the `@meta` tag in them behave a little different:

 - Completion will not display context in a meta file
 - Hovering a `require` of a meta file will show `[meta]` instead of its absolute path